Skip to Content

-Golden Retriever First Heat and Cycle: What To Expect
+Golden Retriever First Heat and Cycle: Simplified

 A Golden Retriever’s first heat and cycle occur around the age of 9 to 12 months.
 This is the first time your dog is fertile and ready to reproduce.
 Your Golden will then go into heat every 6 months.
 A dog’s heat cycles happen in four phases, but the heat (estrus phase) lasts only 4-15 days.

-Golden Retriever First Heat
+Golden Retriever Laying Down

 Golden Retriever puppies are known for being gentle, playful, and affectionate.
 But most dog lovers know that they don’t stay pups for long!